Acculink

 Will fewer new CPAs mean my firm can’t grow?

 Not if you diversify your talent sources.
-Offshore professionals with CA, EA, or equivalent qualifications handle the preparation and compliance work that CPAs traditionally performed, allowing your licensed CPAs to focus on review, advisory, and client service.
+Offshore professionals with CA, EA, or equivalent qualifications handle the preparation and compliance work that CPAs traditionally performed.
+That allows your licensed CPAs to focus on review, advisory, and client service.

 Are Indian CAs really comparable to U.S. CPAs?